meks77/easy-validation/README.md

     throw new IllegalArgumentException("arg1);
 }
 ````
-Just image you have 20+ different input values you have to validate.
+Just imagine you have 20+ different input values you have to validate.
 The code is growing very fast and it will get hard
-to maintain is it grows.
+to maintain as it grows.

 You also have the possibility to set a seperate message per validation.
 ````